prebid/prebid.github.io/dev-docs/faq.md

 3) The docs repo should contain both names, with the old name referring to the new name.
 You can add the "enable_download: false" flag to prevent installations of the old name.
 4) At the next major release the old files may be removed.

+## Does Prebid.js support Amazon TAM?

+We would love for Amazon to contribute a TAM adapter, but so far that's not something they've been willing to consider.
+In fact, Prebid isn't even allowed to publish a page on how Prebid and TAM can co-exist on a page.
+Please work with your Amazon support team for that.

 ## Related Reading

 + [Prebid.js Troubleshooting Guide](/troubleshooting/troubleshooting-guide.html)